dkutelov/djangoevents/README.md

     * can see event details about the event
     * sign up
     * sign in (redirected back to event detail page)
     * can see other users profiles
+    * can buy ticket for an event

 * Logged in users
     * sign in and logout, change and reset password